lurchmath/cust-parse-test/plan.md

-To verify that this project can be presented simply to users:
+To verify that this project can be presented simply to users, make it so that a converter can be created from a single JSON notation definition, as follows:
- - Create a simple JSON-based API that lets the user select a subset of the concepts from the (no-longer-example) converter and specify the notation for them in the new language.
-Phrase the keys in the API in a natural language way to make clear the kinds of natural language sentences that would be used in a document when "calling" this API.
-Test this API by:
-    - converting the LaTeX file to use this instead of its current set of function calls
-    - creating a new LaTeX file for just a subset of the full set of concepts, and verify that it works for precisely that subset, since any user who defines their own language will typically be picking a subset of the full set of concepts defined in the example converter
+ - Move `getConverter()` from `built-in-concepts.js` into a member function of the `Converter` class, `addBuiltInConcepts()`, which imports the JSON data from `built-in-concepts.js`, which then literally contains only JSON data.
+   It takes an optional parameter listing the concepts to import, but defaults to all of them.
+If you provide a list, it ensures that any concepts on which one of those depends is on the list before importing.
+Ensure that the method can be called many times on the same concept but adds it only one time.
+ - Upgrade `example-converter.js` to use this new method with no arguments.
+ - Add a new static function to the Language class called `fromJSON()`, which lets you build a new Language from a name, a Converter instance, and a JSON definition formatted just like the one in `latex-notation.js`.
+Call that function from `example-converter.js`, using the JSON in `latex-notation.js`, so that `latex-notation.js` can now be a file that only defines one JSON object.
+ - Upgrade the `Language.fromJSON()` function so that it computes a list of all the concepts used in its JSON definition and first asks the Converter to add all of them using `addBuiltInConcepts()` (but make it so that you can disable this with an optional parameter, for anyone rolling their own concept hierarchy).
+Ensure that this works by NOT calling `addBuiltInConcepts()` before calling `Language.fromJSON()` in `example-converer.js`.
+ - This should mean that `example-converter.js` is now just one line of code that reads everything it needs from JSON data structures, thereby proving that this repository lets you define a new language just from simple information.

 To verify that this project is also viable for parsing Lurch notation:
  - Use the scraper tool in the lurchmath repo's grading tools folder to get a list of all unique Lurch notation expressions used in Math299 in Spring 2024.
- - Define a new language of Lurch notation and verify that all (or almost all) of the expressions scraped from Math299 can be parsed by this tool.
-Use the new JSON API to define this language, to give a full, robust test of that simpler API.
+ - Use the new JSON API described above to define a new language of Lurch notation and verify that all (or almost all) of the expressions scraped from Math299 can be parsed correctly by the converter defined in that way.

 Bug fix:
  - Associativity right now works well in that it will produce ASTs that are